Nevada cites US warnings in bid to block plutonium shipments

 They want the San Francisco-based court to overturn a Reno judge's refusal to temporarily halt all plutonium shipments to a site near Las Vegas.

 U.S. District Judge Miranda Du denied the request Jan.
-30, concluding that any potential harm was speculative.
+30, saying any potential harm was speculative.
 That was the same day the government revealed it secretly shipped a half metric ton (1,102 pounds) of plutonium from South Carolina to Nevada sometime before Nov.
 30.

 Nevada lawyers said in Monday's filing that the "stealth" truck shipment increased residents' radiation exposure equivalent to getting 100 to 200 chest X-rays annually for three years.